 524. PEDIATRIC PATHOPHYSIOLOGY.
 Fourth year.
-Lecture course discussing alterations in normal physiology produced by various disease states, including those of the newborn period, cardiac diseases, endocrine, renal and metabolic disorders.
-(Includes Pediatrics 523.)
+Lecture course concerning the special problems of the newborn child, alterations in normal physiology produced by various disease states, cardiac diseases, endocrine, renal, and metabolic disorders.
 One hour per week.
 FALL & SPRING.
-Dr. Puyau.
+Drs.
+Puyau and Stablman.

 525. PEDIATRIC SURGICAL PROBLEMS.
 Fourth year.
 A combined course offered by the departments of Surgery and Pediatrics utilizing patient demonstrations and didactic lectures.
-Diagnosis, preoperative preparation, surgery and postoperative care will be stressed.
+Diagnosis, preoperative preparation, surgery, and postoperative care will be stressed.
 Course may be elected for units of six weeks to all year.
+(Surgery 525.)
 One hour per week.
 FALL & SPRING.
 Drs.
 Little and Stephenson.